Do Schools Need To Rethink How They Use Images of Students In The Age of AI?

 • shooting from slightly behind students

-• using shallow depth of field so only one student is sharp and others blur into the background
+• using shallow depth of field so only one student is sharp, and others blur into the background

 • focusing on hands and equipment whilst slightly obscuring faces